GoogleCloudPlatform/community/tutorials/telepresence-and-gke/index.md

 sample microservice application consisting of 3 services:

 * **VeryLargeJavaService**: A memory-intensive service written in Java that generates the frontend graphics and web pages for the application.
+* **VeryLargeDataStore**: A large datastore service that contains the sample data for the Edgey Corp store.
 * **DataProcessingService**: A Go service that manages requests for information between the two services.
-* **VeryLargeDataStore**: A large datastore service that contains the sample data for the Edgey Corp store.

 **Note**: We've called these *VeryLarge* services to emphasize the fact that your local environment may not have enough CPU and RAM, or you may just not want to pay for all that extra overhead.
-But don't worry: this sample app is actually pretty small.
+But don't worry: the sample app used in this tutorial is actually quite small.

 ![](https://storage.googleapis.com/gcp-community/tutorials/telepresence-and-gke/0_7J_48_5o8juPX5E6.png)